ezyCollect-tech/frontegg-subdomain-per-tenant/README.md

    - Open your application settings and change the Login URL and App URL to use the custom domain.
    - ![application_urls](./assets/03_app_url.png)

-4. **Create Dedicated Accounts for Each Client:**
+4. **Create Dedicated Accounts for each Client:**
    - Go to `Backoffice ➜ Accounts` and create an account for each client.
    - ![accounts_in_backoffice](./assets/04_accounts.png)

-5. **Enable Customization per Tenant:**
+5. **Enable customization-per-tenant:**
-   - Enable the [Customization per tenant feature](https://docs.frontegg.com/docs/custom-login-box) for each account.
+   - Enable the [customization per tenant feature](https://docs.frontegg.com/docs/custom-login-box) on each of the accounts.
    - Navigate to `Frontegg Portal ➜ [ENVIRONMENT] ➜ Backoffice ➜ Accounts ➜ [CLIENT_ACCOUNT] ➜ Settings ➜ Custom login` to tie the subdomain to the account.
    - ![custom_login](./assets/05_custom_login.png)